-In 2011, I discovered pinterest and instantly became a fa-nat-ic by pinning everything and I mean everything!
-It was my first year as a “stay at home wife” and I found myself spending hours pinning recipes, workout techniques for those perfectly sculpted arms and abs of steel (pfffft), quotes, crafts, and home decor ideas that I knew I would never do.
+In 2011, I discovered pinterest and instantly became a fa-nat-ic by pinning everything.
+And I mean ev-errrrr-thing!
+It was my first year as a “stay at home wife” and I found myself spending hours upon ridiculous hours pinning recipes, workout techniques for those perfectly sculpted arms and abs of steel (pfffft), quotes, crafts, and home decor ideas that I knew I would never do.
 To date, I have 1,393 pins and 343 likes.
 The sad part is, I have only completed 29 of those pins.
 I have no shame and I don’t feel too terrible about my “pinned to completed” ratio because if you are like me, you probably have also spent countless hours pinning over 1,000 ideas, yet have only completed a handful of them as well.

 Of the handful of pins that I have been able to move to the “Been there, done that” board, is the “Memory Jar”.
 Many of you might have heard of it.
-You find a pretty jar and on January 1st, you begin collecting memories for that year and put them inside of the jar.
+But if not, let me give you the skinny.
+First, you find a pretty jar and on January 1st, you begin collecting memories for that year and put them inside of the jar.
 They can be accomplished goals, “LOL” moments, daily blessings, surprise gifts, pictures, ticket stubs…the list is endless.
-At the end of the year on December 31st, you open up the “Memory Jar” and take a trip down good ol’ memory lane by reading and reminiscing all of the memories from that year.
+The point is that at the end of the year on December 31st, you open up the “Memory Jar” and take a trip down good ol’ memory lane by reading and reminiscing all of the memories from that year.
 You might say, “Awe!
 That is so neat!”
 Or, “That sounds so cute!”
 Well, keep reading…

-My original thought about the “Memory Jar” was that it seemed like a great idea for 2012, because starting in January, the Hubs and I were going to embark on a new path towards building our family.
-We were planning to start seeing a fertility specialist and I just knew that I would have lots of wonderful memories to record.
-I was confident that I would be able to write the memory of announcing our pregnancy to our friends and family, the first ultrasound date, our emotions when we heard the first heartbeat, the “little fights” between one another as we registered for our baby shower, and the list goes on.
+My original thought about the “Memory Jar” was that it seemed like a great idea for 2012, because starting in January, my husband and I were going to embark on a new path towards building our family.
+We were planning to see a fertility specialist and I just knew that I would have lots of wonderful memories to record.
+In fact, I was confident that I would be able to write the memory of announcing our pregnancy to our friends and family.
+I also knew there would be a memory of the first ultrasound date and a detailed description of our emotions when we heard the first heartbeat.
+I also envisioned inside of the memory jar the “little fights” between one another as we registered for our baby shower, and who would get up for the middle of the night feedings.
 It was going to be a wonderful year of first time memories and I never wanted to forget them.
 Thus, the “Memory Jar” of 2012 was created.

 As it turns out, our memories from 2012 wasn’t as “neat” or “cute” as I wanted them to be.
 They included the good, the bad, and the ugly.
 Mostly, the ugly.
 It was a tough year full of many disappointments, sprinkled with some good moments along the way.
-I will never forget sitting down with the Hubs on December 31st, 2012 and reading them one by one.
+I will never forget sitting down with my husband on December 31st, 2012 and reading them one by one.
 It was hard.
 I went from laughing, to crying, to being angry, to just sitting in silence, then back to laughing.
-I was a ball full of emotions.
+I was a ball full of emotions as one could expect

 Here are some of our most memorable moments of 2012: